RedZone Entertainment: Early years

 1998 was a pivotal year for RedZone Entertainment.
 Christopher "Tricky" Stewart wrote and produced JT Money's single "Who Dat", which featured rapper Solé.
 "Who Dat" reached #1 on the Billboard Rap chart and #5 on Billboards "Hot 100" in 1999.
 In 2000 Stewart and his writers penned Mýa's "Case of the Ex".
 The single debuted at #12 on the Hot Singles Sales and peaked at #2 on the Billboard Hot 100.
 It remains Mýa's highest-charting solo single on the Hot 100 to date.

 Solé went on to sign with RedZone, who produced her album "Skin Deep" released in September 1999.
 "Skin Deep" peaked at #127 on the Billboard 200, and #27 on the top hip-hop albums chart.
 The single off the album "4,5,6" was Ascap's "Female Rap Song of the Year."
-1998 was also the year RedZone discovered producers Kevin "She'kspere" Briggs and Eric "Nealante" Phillips who produced TLC's "No Scrubs" and Destiny's Child's "Bills, Bills, Bills".
+1998 was also the year RedZone discovered producer Kevin "She'kspere" Briggs, who produced TLC's "No Scrubs" and Destiny's Child's "Bills, Bills, Bills".
 During this time, Redzone signed Music Producer Chuckey Charles, R&B singer Sam Salter, and R&B singer/songwriter Blu Cantrell.